 - Use and care of equipment used in the performance of job tasks.

-- Apply problem solving skills in a variety of circumstances.
+- Apply problems solving skills in a variety of circumstances.

 - Demonstrate effective interpersonal communication skills.

 - Establish and maintain effective working relationships with those contacted in the performance of required duties.